srangan29/recipes_rating/README.md

-# Recipes, Ratings, and a little case of "Is More Less?"
+# Easy Work Makes the Recipe Work (Or Does It?): An Exploration into Recipes and the Influence of Perceived Easiness
 Final Project for DSC80 at UCSD.

-(potential title) easy work makes the recipe work (or does it?): an investigation into recipe ratings and the influence of perceived easiness.

 ## Introduction